Get all your news in one place.

 4. Show houseplants some love

-Houseplants, like any other household item, require regular cleaning to keep them dust-free.
 Hardy houseplants can usually handle a rinse in the shower (as long as you stick to lukewarm water), but if their leaves are a little on the large side, the easiest way is to simply wipe them down with a damp microfiber cloth.

-For more delicate specimens, wrap paper towels around the container to stop the earth falling out and gently dip them leaves-first into a bowl of water – easy.
+For more delicate specimens, wrap paper towels around the container to stop the earth from falling out and gently dip them leaves-first into a bowl of water – easy.

 5. Set up a mobile stain station

-Experts always tell us to treat stains immediately to stop them from setting, so consider setting up a mobile stain station with detergent, laundry removers, and clean cloths ready to use at a moment's notice.
+Experts always tell us to treat stains immediately to stop them from setting, so consider setting up a mobile stain station with detergent, stain removers, and clean cloths ready to use at a moment's notice.

 When treating stains around the house, always remember to blot, never rub adds Vera Peterson, President of Molly Maid.

-‘Whether it’s nail varnish, coffee or a red wine stain, try and avoid panic-scrubbing, you’ll only push the stain deeper into the fibers.
+‘Whether it’s nail varnish, coffee, or a red wine stain, try and avoid panic-scrubbing, you’ll only push the stain deeper into the fibers.
 Instead, blot the stain gently with your remover of choice using a clean cloth – only ever use a white one to prevent any pigment bleeding into the carpet and making the stain worse.'

 6. Go natural where you can